wlin16/VariPred/README.md

 6.  **mutant-type sequence**, a.k.a "mt_seq"

-    Label is optional for a prediction purpose but neccessary for preparing a training and test sets if re-train the model.
+    Label is optional for a prediction purpose but neccessary for preparing the training and test sets if re-train the model.

     Please name the column of the dataframe according to the example files under the "example" folder.